lucasdietrich/caniot-rust-controller/readme.md

 - Correctly select the route (in the menu) when the URL is directly accessed
 - Make the UI layout compatible with mobile devices
 - Introduce a 'Settings' class to abstract the settings management
+- Add modal for reboot and reset settings of a device (to confirm the action)
+- Refresh devices table dynamically after a reset/reset settings